SESYNC-ci/advanced-git-lesson/docs/_slides/fork.md

 ===

 A few seconds later, you will have a copy of the repo in your account.
 Go back to your terminal to clone the forked repo to the home directory on your local machine.

-(Make sure you `cd` back to the directory where you want to clone the repo before cloning.)
+**Important**: Make sure you `cd` to the directory where you want to clone the repo before cloning.
+You don't want to have repo folders nested inside each other!
+{:.notes}

 ~~~bash
 git clone https://github.com/{{ site.data.lesson.example.user }}/fun.git